National League snaps All-Star Game losing streak, tops AL 3-2 behind Elias Díaz homer

 Wander Franco led off with a fly ball to the warning track, and Kimbrel issued two-out walks to Kyle Tucker and Seattle star Julio Rodríguez.

-The 22-year-old Rodríguez was in a position to close it out in front of his home crowd.
+The 22-year-old Rodríguez was in position to close it out in front of his home crowd.

 “I was definitely trying to win it.
 But it was a situation where I had to pass the baton,” he said.